Youthful skin with a visible glow, it’s the holy grail of skin care.

 Urea has powerful keratolytic properties, that combined with it’s hydrating properties make it a potent moisturising and exfoliating treatment for the skin.
 It helps other ingredients penetrate deeper, whilst working in synergy with ingredients that create the molecular structure of healthy skin, such as lactic acid.

 Combined, these two ingredients actively work to remove dead skin cells and substances from the horny layer, improving cellular turnover in the epidermis, helping to dramatically improve the water binding ability of the skin, literally REBUILDING HEALTHY SKIN from the inside out.

-Urea has another interesting profile, it can create a local anaesthetic affect on the skin.
+Urea has another interesting profile; it can create a local anesthetic effect on the skin.

 This is really useful in helping to reduce cycles of inflammation and flare-ups, making it my product of choice for sensitive skin conditions.